spankowitz/spankowitz.github.io/_posts/2021-01-12-Vulnhub_nullbyte.md

 Hydra is another versatile tool well worth putting in your cheat sheet.
 Here's the command I drew up:

->hydra -l "root" -P rockyou.txt 10.10.10.10 http-post-form "/phpmyadmin/index.php:pma_username=^USER^&pma_password=^PASS^&server=1&target=index.php&token=229b41f3a9baa221b3a9939893367538:#1045 Cannot log in to the MySQL server" -t 50 -V
+>>hydra -l "root" -P rockyou.txt 10.10.10.10 http-post-form "/phpmyadmin/index.php:pma_username=^USER^&pma_password=^PASS^&server=1&target=index.php&token=229b41f3a9baa221b3a9939893367538:#1045 Cannot log in to the MySQL server" -t 50 -V

 I specified the username guessing that it would be the default.
 Then select a wordlist.
 I actually used smaller ones but they were unsuccessful.
 In general, don't use the big gun unless you have to.
 Since we identified a HTTP POST, we tell Hydra to use POST.
-The nwe build the Hydra parameters.
+Then we build the Hydra parameters.
 It's basically "page:parameters:error".
 Note the variables ^USER^ and ^PASS^.

 I let this run and grabbed a cup of tea.
 I come back to success!
 That was quick.
 Wait...
 Hydra stopped but it isn't displaying a password...
 Note that I ran the command with "-V" or verbose, so it would output the attempts as they happened.
 I noticed it stopeped at a specific line in the rockyou.txt file, so I open rockyou.txt.
 It stopped after it tried a 3 character password.
 Why?!?!!?!?!? (notice the amount of question marks and exclamation points)